Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 {{< /boardgame-settings >}}

 <p class="setting-remark"><strong>Not working?</strong> Don't worry!
 At the "Download" link, you can also find valid PDFs with material already created!</p>

+<p class="setting-remark"><strong>Creature names</strong> are randomly generated from a huge list of words and phrases.
+This means there might be "unfortunate" combinations to some people, such as "childkill", which I just can't prevent.
+I hope we can all see the humor in silly random names!

 {{% /section-centered %}}